caseypineda/Azure-SOC-Honeynet-Project/README.md

 ## Hardening Stratiges
 - Hardening techniques are going to differ between me and you.
-This is what I did to harden my machines to get the results I wanted, but be careful as certain settings can be irreversible.
+These are the steps I took to harden my machines to get the results I wanted, but be careful as certain settings can be irreversible.

 - I deleted the Attack VM, so I could focus on securing the Linux and Windows VM only
     - Some of the suggestions for securing the systems did have the Attack VM listed